Nursing Schools in Washington: Campus & Online Programs (2026)

 Nursing Career Outlook in Washington

-Registered nurses in Washington earn an average of $86,000 annually.
-The BLS projects nursing employment to grow 6% nationally through 2032 — faster than the average for all occupations — driven by an aging population and expanded access to healthcare.Washington is expected to see particularly strong demand in hospitals, outpatient care centers, and home health settings.
+Registered nurses in Washington earn an average of $115,740 annually.
+The BLS projects nursing employment to grow 6% nationally through 2032 — faster than the average for all occupations — driven by an aging population and expanded access to healthcare.
+Washington is expected to see strong demand in hospitals, outpatient care centers, and home health settings.

 BSN-prepared nurses command higher salaries and have access to broader roles.
 The American Association of Colleges of Nursing reports that 80% of nursing positions now prefer or require a BSN.
-If you currently hold an ADN, many schools in Washingtonoffer flexible RN-to-BSN completion programs you can complete while working.
+If you currently hold an ADN, many schools serving Washingtonoffer flexible RN-to-BSN completion programs you can complete while working.

 Ready to Start Your Nursing Career in Washington?

-What are the best nursing schools in Washington?
+What nursing schools are in Washington?

 How much do nurses earn in Washington?